• Skip to primary navigation

 Cathy S.

 My baby didn’t sleep.
 She wouldn’t sleep more than a couple of hours at night and no more than 30 minutes during the day.
 I was completely overwhelmed and my husband and I were at each other’s throats.
 I was supposed to be going back to work but was barely functioning.
 Sarah helped us to learn how to get our baby sleeping and then she supported me in my transition back to work.
 She also helped my husband and I navigate how to share childcare and running the house fairly.
-She is such a knowledgeable doctor and has really helped us become a healthy, happy family.
+She is a very knowledgeable therapist and has really helped us.

 Pam.
 L.